amakurin/CarND-Vehicle-Detection/writeup_report.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-Analysis of different combinations of parameters and differen feature types showed that top accuracy of linear SVM is achieved with including all thre types of features: color histograms of R, G and B channels, spatially binned RGB images of size 32x32, and 3-channelled HOG on YCrCb color space.
+Analysis of different combinations of parameters and differen feature types showed that top accuracy of linear SVM is achieved with including all three explored types of features: color histograms of R, G and B channels, spatially binned RGB images of size 32x32, and 3-channelled HOG on YCrCb color space.

 I wrote few routines to extract features of these types: `spatial_feats` lines 45-53 of `labutils.py`; `hist_feats` lines 55-78 of `labutils.py` and `hog_feats` lines 105-131 of `labutils.py`.

-Then i trained linear SVM with these set of features 285-341 of `labutils.py`
+Then i trained linear SVM with this set of features 285-341 of `labutils.py`

 I used mixture of GTI vehicle database and KITTI database of images as source for samples of [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [nonvehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) classes.